 Shop around for a cheap deal on your phone.
 If you are taking out a contract on the latest smart phone, you will normally be tied to this for 2 years.
 Include this cost in your monthly budget and work out if you can honestly afford it.
 If you are topping up a pay-as-you-go phone with £10 a month or more, look out for sim only, contracts that can be cancelled at a months notice.
 Often these types of contracts will give you more call time, texts and data allowance than topping up.
 For more information please consult our Mobile phone guide for students (pdf; 32kb)

-For information about saving money on international calls please see our International call guide for students (pdf; 34kb)
+For information about saving money on international calls please see our Mobile phone guide for students (pdf; 32kb)

 Try to ration yourself and discover the pleasures of some of the free entertainment in London in parks, museums and galleries.
-Make use of your NUS membership card to get discounts in certain shops, theatres and travel companies.
-Use the SOAS Student Union and the University of London Union for ideas on clubs, societies, and all sorts of cheap entertainment.
+Get an NUS Extra card for discounts in certain shops even on groceries, eating our, theatres, travel companies and more.
+See the NUS Extra website for details.
+Use the SOAS Student Union for ideas on clubs, societies, and all sorts of cheap entertainment.

 Avoid using them.
-If you have one, cut it up and try to pay off the debt in the vacations before the interest cripples you.
+If you have one, cut it up and try to pay off the debt in the vacations before to reduce high interest debt.
 Use the interest-free student overdraft instead.
 Consult The Money Saving Expert for a cheaper card if you must have one.